spatie/laravel-query-builder/README.md

 By default all model properties can be used to sort the results.
 However, you can use the `allowedSorts` method to limit which properties are allowed to be used in the request.

-When trying to sort by a property that's not specified in `allowedSorts()` an `InvalidQuery` exception will be thrown.
+When trying to sort by a property that's not specified in `allowedSorts()` an `InvalidSortQuery` exception will be thrown.

 ``` php
 // GET /users?sort=password